 The arthropods that were found during this sampling are characteristic of the fauna at both sites.
-Several species that have been observed during other samplings that were not present during this trip are likely absent because of the timing of the sampling, and weather conditions.
 No new invasive arthropods were detected at either site.

 No trends in populations were detected beyond normal seasonal variation and weather related abundance.
 The species reported are reflective only of the sites sampled, and only qualitative data of abundance were taken.